National Party of Australia: National Country Party and National Party

-In June 2005 party leader John Anderson announced that he would resign from the ministry and as Leader of the Nationals due to a benign prostate condition, he was succeeded by Mark Vaile.
+In June 2005, party leader John Anderson announced that he would resign from the ministry and as leader of the Nationals due to a benign prostate condition, he was succeeded by Mark Vaile.
 At the following 2007 election, the Nationals vote declined further, with the party winning a mere 5.4% of the vote and securing only 10 seats.
 Vaile announced his resignation as party leader which surprised his colleagues, as he had been expected to be re-elected unopposed following the election.
 He had planned the party leadership to go to Peter McGauran but the latter declined to stand.
 Warren Truss and Nigel Scullion were then elected unopposed as leader and deputy leader.

 In 2010, under the leadership of Truss, the party received its lowest vote to date, at only 3.4%, however they secured a slight increase in seats from 10 to 12.
 At the following election in 2010 the national Party's fortunes improved slightly with a vote of 4.2% and an increase in seats from 12 to 15.

 At the 2016 double dissolution election, under the leadership of Barnaby Joyce the party secured 4.6% of the vote and 16 seats.
-In 2018, reports emerged that the National Party leader and Deputy Prime Minister, Barnaby Joyce was expecting a child with his former communications staffer Vikki Campion.
+In 2018, reports emerged that the National Party leader and deputy prime minister, Barnaby Joyce was expecting a child with his former communications staffer Vikki Campion.
 Joyce resigned after revelations that he had been engaged in an extramarital affair.
 Later in the same year it was revealed that the NSW National party and its youth wing, the Young Nationals had been infiltrated by neo-Nazis with more than 30 members being investigated for alleged links to neo-Nazism.
-Leader McCormack denounced the infiltration, and several suspected neo-Nazis were expelled from the party and its youth wing.
+Leader Michael McCormack denounced the infiltration, and several suspected neo-Nazis were expelled from the party and its youth wing.

 At the 2019 Australian federal election, despite severe drought, perceived inaction over the plight of the Murray–Darling Basin, a poor performance in the New South Wales state election and sex scandals surrounding the member for Mallee, Andrew Broad and former party leader Barnaby Joyce, the National Party saw only a small decline in vote, down 0.10% to attain 4.51% of the primary vote.

+Following the 2025 federal election, the Nationals decided not to sign a new Coalition agreement with the Liberals.
+This resulted in the two parties operating separately for the first time since the 1980s, and thus reducing the Nationals to third party status in the Australian Parliament, sitting on the crossbench.
+The split lasted only eight days, following agreement on several policy areas that the Nationals had advocated, and a new shadow ministry was revealed.